-The stitching rectangle, below the laces, is too far away from the first line of laces on the fake Sacai Waffle pair.
+The stitching rectangle below the laces is too far away from the first line of laces on the fake Sacai Waffle pair.

 For this step, you may have to look a bit closer, but if you look close enough, you can spot the differences easily.

 The fake Sacai Waffle has this tab looking too short, while the legit one is longer.

-For the ninth step of our real vs fake Nike Sacai Waffle guide, you’ll have to flip your sneakers to the rear side.
+For the twelfth step of our real vs fake Nike Sacai Waffle guide, you’ll have to flip your sneakers to the rear side.
 Let’s see the Sacai Waffle real vs fake sole pattern pictures:

 We’d like to mention that this spot mainly applies to unworn Nike Sacai Waffle shoes, or at least for the pairs that have been worn a little bit, just so the sole won’t be too damaged.